tothanhdat2006/GSoC_2025/Task1/README.md

 # Dicussion
-Due to limited time, I can only concluded that the Resnet50 can performs well on the task, with the evaluation metrics are precision, recall and f1 score.
+Due to limited time, I can only concluded that the Resnet50 performs well on the task, with the evaluation metrics are precision, recall and f1 score.
 For further improvements on the task, I recommend finetuning the hyperparameters of the models such as finetune the learning rate, and experimenting other models such as EfficientNet and other variants of Resnet such as Wide Resnet.

 # How to reproduce the results